Law student speaking in court

 Course Details

-This module explores all the foundational and fundamental aspects of the creation of a legal agreement that is, contract.
-It explores how a contract comes to light, how it can evolve based on the inclusion of certain terms and how the courts keep upholding underlying principles which underpin contract while balancing ideas of justice and public interest and policy.
-You will learn some of the key doctrines in Contract law, key debates and discussions on the underlying idea of contract law, the evolution of its principles and doctrines, the role of contract and the limits to what it can achieve.
+This module explores all the foundational and fundamental aspects of the creation of a legal agreement that is a contract.
+It explores how a contract comes to light, how it can evolve based on the inclusion of certain terms and how the courts keep upholding underlying principles which underpin contract law, while balancing ideas of justice and public interest and policy.
+You will learn some of the key guiding principles in Contract law, key debates and discussions on the underlying idea of contract law, the evolution of its principles and rules, the role of contract and the limits to what it can achieve.

 This module will enable you to acquire a thorough understanding of the principles of criminal liability, and how these principles are applied to specific offences.
 A range of offences will be considered, including homicide, offences against the person (such as assault and battery) and property offences (theft, burglary, robbery and fraud).
 You'll also acquire knowledge of the basis of a defendant’s liability and the skills to apply your knowledge in problem situations.

-In this module you'll learn about equity and trusts and consider the creation and constitution of a variety of trusts, and how legal certainty and flexibility can be negotiated in the application of trust law to modern life.
-You'll have the opportunity to learn about the life of the trust: how it operates, by whom, and what happens when it goes wrong and how to gather evidence, assess the strength of the client’s case and deciding whether to seek equitable remedies such as specific performance or consider alternative dispute resolutions will also be examined.
+In this module you will learn about trusts and how they relate to broader themes about certainty and flexibility (through equity) in the application of the law.
+You will have the opportunity to learn about the life of the trust: how various trusts are created, how they operate, by whom, and what happens when trusts go wrong, how to gather evidence, assess the strength of the client’s case and decide whether to seek equitable remedies such as specific performance or consider alternative dispute resolution.

 You will also choose 2 optional modules in this year.
 The current optional modules are: